 Students who have had formal training in music theory while in high school will be at an advantage for admission to the program.
-It is also highly desirable, though not mandatory, that students have some experience performing on an instrument.
+It is also highly desirable that students have some experience performing on an instrument.

-Bachelor of Music in Instrumental Jazz Studies - (Dr. R. Thomas)
+Bachelor of Music in Instrumental Jazz Studies - (Dr. G. Smith)